Triazic/rust_threading/doc/characters/Oliver.md

 High-functioning depression / malaise

 ### Combat
-Themed around making the enemies depressed while pushing through his own struggles.
+Themed around making the enemies depressed while marching through his own struggles.
 Abilities are speech-based similar to the Orator class of FFT.
+** You merely adopted the darkness, I was born in it ** vibes

 ## Traits
 - High-functioning: negative tokens affect Oliver at half their usual potency